Your roadmap for re-imagining the enterprise end-user computing environment

 - Deep dive on each of the ICA rendering engines: Legacy, H.264, Compatibility, Desktop Composition Redirection, etc.

 - Server side and client side CPU and Bandwidth impact for each of the ICA rendering engines

 - Client side and server side requirements for each rendering engine

 - Details on how to configure which ICA rendering engine is used

 - Details on selecting the correct ICA rendering engine under various situations

-Session Takeaway: Attendees will have a deep understanding of all the new ICA rendering engines and not only how to configure them, but also when they should or should not pick a particular rendering engine for a given situation.
+Session Takeaway: You will walk out of this session with a deep understanding of all the new ICA rendering engines.
+You’ll know how to configure them, and how to identify when you should (or should not) pick a particular rendering engine for a given situation.